kwizl/html-css-capstone/README.md

 # HTML and CSS Capstone Microverse Project

-The project is based on social network to find acquittances.
-Its a platform on which programmers share the technologies that they use in their work and the projects they are engaged in.
+The project is based on a social network to find acquittances.
+It's a platform on which programmers share the technologies that they use in their work and the projects that they have done.

 # Code Zone
 Design idea by Vlad Ermakov on Dribbble